isomerpages/govtech-corp/_our-capabilities/Cybersecurity.md

 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">Did you know?</div>
-<div class="isomer-card-description">CSG is the first Common Vulnerabilities and Exposures (CVE) Numbering
+<div class="isomer-card-description">GovTech is the first Common Vulnerabilities and Exposures (CVE) Numbering
 Authority (CNA) in Singapore.
-As a CNA, CSG promptly assigns CVE numbers to identified vulnerabilities to allow quick remediation across different organisations and platforms.</div>
+As a CNA, we promptly assign CVE numbers to identified vulnerabilities to allow quick remediation across different organisations and platforms.</div>
 </div>